 Philsoc instituted this essay competition in the Hilary term 2012.
-Its Its objective is to promote a serious interest in philosophy and to encourage and stimulate students participating in Oxford University's Continuing Education (OUDCE) philosophy on-line courses, weekly attended required coursework.
+Its objective is to promote a serious interest in philosophy and to encourage and stimulate students participating in Oxford University's Department of Continuing Education (OUDCE) philosophy on-line courses, weekly attended required coursework.
 The full rules governing the termly essay prize and